ar-51/ar-51.github.io/docs/Room and Camera Setup.md

 ---
 layout: default
-title: Room & Camera Setup
+title: Best Practices for Room Setup
 nav_order: 2
 ---

-# Room & Camera Setup
+# Best Practices for Room Setup
 {: .no_toc }

 This document contains best-practice instructions regarding how to position the cameras